Up to 35% off Raised Beds

 Crape Myrtle ‘Natchez’ is a shrub that produces showy flowers ranging from soft pink to deep purple to stunning red, depending on the variety.

-• Plant Size: 4-20 feet tall
+height height 4-20 feet tall

-Common Crape Myrtles are shrubs with flowers only found in shades of pink.
+Common crape myrtles are shrubs with flowers only found in shades of pink.
 However, hybrids like Natchez have beautiful showy white blooms.
 There are a few white hybrids besides Nachez, like Early Bird White and Delta Moon.

 Each hybrid variety has specific features, but all of them present decadent clusters of papery flowers and leaves that change colors in the fall.
 They also all have colorful tree bark that peels like birch bark.

-You’ll especially love Natchez Crape Myrtle for its large flowers that bloom later in the summer.
+You’ll especially love Natchez crape myrtle for its large flowers that bloom later in the summer.
 Give this shrub full sun and well-drained, loamy soil, and it will be happy.
 Pile on the mulch, but skip fertilizer.

 Daphne